branchnew/springTodos/README.md

 # springTodos

 I created my spring boot application using Initializr where I added this dependencies:
-.Thymeleaf
-.Dev tools
-.JPA
-.Web
+.Dev tools: improve the development-time experience.
+.JPA: Java specification for managing relational data.
+.Web: uses Spring MVC, REST and Tomcat as a default embedded server.

 I started looking to my user stories and to my ER diagram to understand how to build the entity class and which functions I had.
 And I created my MVC structure and where